Cruises, Santorini

 Well, it looks like one day in Santorini may not be enough to explore the island and truly experience the beauty of its beaches!

-But luckily for you, some of the best things about Santorini can be done during a short cruise stop – from exploring the signature white cliff houses to the stunning beaches of Santorini.
+Luckily for you, some of the best things about Santorini can be done during a short cruise stop – from exploring the signature white cliff houses to the stunning beaches of Santorini.
 And of course, a glass of their Assyrtiko wine must be on your itinerary.

 So put on your shades, grab your favorite sun hat, and get ready for an unforgettable day of exploring all that Santorini has to offer.
 If you wish to learn more about Santorini, make sure to check out my ultimate Santorini island guide with lots of helpful tips.